3.3.Graphical user interface

 3.3.2.
 Menu: Edit

-Opens a dialog box for searching a text.
+Opens a dialogue box for searching a text.

 The following search options are possible: